jcundill/streeto/Overview.md

 ##### Map Size Preference

-Whuch option is selected in [Settings and Preferences](./SettingsAndPreferences.md) for Map paper size.
+Which option is selected in [Settings and Preferences](./SettingsAndPreferences.md#paper-size) for Map paper size.

 ##### Max Scale Preference

-The value from  [Settings and Preferences](./SettingsAndPreferences.md) for the highest scale the system should allow maps to be printed at.
+The value from  [Settings and Preferences](./SettingsAndPreferences.md#maximum-map-scale) for the highest scale the system should allow maps to be printed at.

 ##### Map Orientation